mkannan-tsi/MongoExtract/README.md

 <br /><br />

 Notes -

-•	In case of incremental extract, the filter can be added when querying the database using collection.find (line 65), for which syntax       can be found here (http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find).
+•	In case of incremental extract, the filter can be added when querying the database using collection.find (line 65), for which syntax  can be found at http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find.
 <br /><br />

 Acknowledgement -